 They've previously come in for serious criticism over the shrinking discount on offer for those who did choose to pay a year in advance.

 In spring 2014 it cost £142 a year, equivalent to £11.84 a month - making it one of the best value upfront options around.
 By December 2014, paying upfront cost £180.36, and for legacy customers looking to renew now, it costs £204.66 for 12 months (about £17 a month) or £289.93 for 18 months (just over £16 a month).

 New customers don't have that option at all, and while the total monthly price is now cheaper than it was, it's not enough to give the kind of savings upfront payment offered.

 That said, not everyone can get Plusnet's cheapest prices.
-The "from" quoted in all their standard deals refers to the prices for customers on Market B exchanges - covering about 90% of the country and correlating with the most competitive areas.
+Plusnet employ geographical pricing and so the "from" prices quoted in all their standard deals refer to the prices for customers on Market B exchanges - covering about 90% of the country and correlating with the most competitive areas.

 People served by Market A exchanges - roughly 10% of the country, and the less competitive, more rural areas - will find they have to pay £7.50 more a month for the same services.